The health effects of saturated fats are a controversial topic.

 Bottom Line: Palmitic acid is the most common saturated fatty acid, making up over half of all the saturated fat eaten in the US.
 It raises LDL cholesterol levels without changing HDL cholesterol.

 Consuming myristic acid causes a significant increase in total cholesterol and LDL cholesterol compared to consuming palmitic acid or carbs.
 However, it doesn't appear to affect levels of HDL cholesterol (11, 25).

 These effects are much stronger than those of palmitic acid.
 Yet similar to palmitic acid, myristic acid appears to increase the levels of large LDL particles, which many scientists consider to be less of a concern (6).

 Myristic acid is a relatively rare fatty acid, not found in high amounts in most foods.
-Yet certain oils and fats do contain decent amounts, as shown in the chart below.Although coconut oil and palm kernel oil do contain relatively high amounts of myristic acid, they also contain other types of fats, which may offset the effects of myristic acid on the blood lipid profile ( 26).
+Yet certain oils and fats do contain decent amounts.Although coconut oil and palm kernel oil do contain relatively high amounts of myristic acid, they also contain other types of fats, which may offset the effects of myristic acid on the blood lipid profile (26).

 Bottom Line: Myristic acid is a long-chain, saturated fatty acid.
 It raises LDL cholesterol more than other fatty acids.

 Lauric acid is 12 carbon atoms long, making it the longest of the medium-chain fatty acids.

 It raises the levels of total cholesterol more than most other fatty acids.
 However, this increase is largely due to an increase in the "good" HDL cholesterol.

 In other words, lauric acid reduces the amounts of total cholesterol relative to HDL cholesterol.
 These changes are associated with a reduced risk of heart disease (27).